Wondering how to fix paint bubbles on front doors & trim? Here’s 6 causes for exterior trim and front door paint

 And, our front door gets direct sunlight on it for about 5 to 6 hours a day.
 That sunlight heats up our wood front door enough to be too hot to touch in the summer.
 Yikes!

 That sunlight overheated our paint before the paint had fully cured.
 Causing huge paint bubbles to form where the paint lifted off of the layer of primer under it.

-But there are 6 main reasons why exterior door paint bubbles.
+But there are 6 main reasons why exterior door paint blisters or bubbles.
 Let’s get to those different causes for Front Door Paint Bubbling & Blistering.